astropy/astropy/docs/development/git_edit_workflow_examples.rst

     +
     +    assert len(c) == input_length

-A graphical interface to git makes keeping track of these sorts of changes even easier; see this
+A graphical interface to git makes keeping track of these sorts of changes even easier;
-`list of GUI Clients <https://git-scm.com/downloads/guis/>`_ if you are interested.
+see this `list of GUI Clients <https://git-scm.com/downloads/guis/>`_ if you are interested.
+You may also find it helpful to use a full featured Interactive Development Environment (IDE) like `PyCharm <https://www.jetbrains.com/pycharm/>`_ or `Visual Studio Code <https://code.visualstudio.com/>`_.
+Both of these IDEs have built-in git support.

 Stage the change
 ----------------